 Article Translations: (Spanish)

-A kid with an autism spectrum disorder might:
+A kid with autism might have trouble:

 What Causes Autism?

 Autism is something people are born with.
 No one knows exactly what causes it.
 It probably has something to do with a kid's genes and other things that change the way the brain develops.

 Doctors check babies and little kids for signs of autism at every checkup.
 A parent may think that something is wrong and tell the doctor.
 Maybe the child is old enough to speak but doesn't.
 Or a kid doesn't seem interested in people or plays in unusual ways.